kubedb/docs/docs/guides/elasticsearch/concepts/appbinding.md

   `spec.clientConfig.url` gives the location of the database, in standard URL form (i.e. `[scheme://]host:port/[path]`).
 This is particularly useful when the target database is running outside of the Kubernetes cluster.
 If your database is running inside the cluster, use `spec.clientConfig.service` section instead.

-  > Note that, attempting to use a user or basic auth (e.g. `user:password@host:port`) is not allowed.
+  > Note that attempting to use a user or basic auth (e.g. `user:password@host:port`) is not allowed.
 Stash will insert them automatically from the respective secret.
 Fragments ("#...") and query parameters ("?...") are not allowed either.

 - **spec.clientConfig.service**

   If you are running the database inside the Kubernetes cluster, you can use Kubernetes service to connect with the database.
 You have to specify the following fields in `spec.clientConfig.service` section if you manually create an `AppBinding` object.

-  - **name :** `name` indicates the name of the service that connects with the target database.
+  - **name:** `name` indicates the name of the service that connects with the target database.
-  - **scheme :** `scheme` specifies the scheme (i.e. http, https) to use to connect with the database.
+  - **scheme:** `scheme` specifies the scheme (i.e. http, https) to use to connect with the database.
-  - **port :** `port` specifies the port where the target database is running.
+  - **port:** `port` specifies the port where the target database is running.

 - **spec.clientConfig.insecureSkipTLSVerify**

   `spec.clientConfig.insecureSkipTLSVerify` is used to disable TLS certificate verification while connecting with the database.
-We strongly discourage to disable TLS verification during backup.
+We strongly discourage disabling TLS verification during backup.
 You should provide the respective CA bundle through `spec.clientConfig.caBundle` field instead.

 - **spec.clientConfig.caBundle**